 The 16 Best Places for Downhill and Cross-Country Skiing Around Rochester

-Where are your favorite ice skating rinks?
+Which is your favorite ice skating rink?

 Your insights and experiences are valuable.
 Please share them in the comments.